-18.0 Other Relevant Data and Information
+24.0 Other Relevant Data and Information

-Creso has recently completed additional land acquisitions and participation in a joint venture in the Shining Tree area.
-These transactions represent normal business events for an exploration company.
-However these exploration opportunities will not be further discussed in this report.
+Creso participates in other exploration opportunities in the Shining Tree area, which are not a part of this Project.
+These exploration opportunities will not be further discussed in this report

-19.0 Interpretation and Conclusions
+25.0 Interpretation and Conclusions

-Previous historical work in the area has indicated extensive gold mineralization throughout the region related to quartz veining.
+Historical work in the area has indicated extensive gold mineralization throughout the region related to quartz veining.
 Vein systems trend in various directions with the most prominent being in a north-northwest direction.
-Veins pinch, swell and roll hosting erratic high gold values within a larger volume of medium and low grade values.
+Veins pinch, swell and roll hosting erratic high gold values within a larger volume of medium and low grade gold values.

 The current exploration programs, designed to confirm historical gold mineralization, geology and structure has succeeded.
 Work has indicated that although structural control is important, gold is primary and secondary, and exists in multiple rock types and various structural features.
-Gold occurs in altered rock types of all compositions other than dykes.
+Gold occurs in altered rock types of all compositions other than gabbroic dykes.